sut-ai/notes/notebooks/19_intro_to_mdp/index.md

 A representation of the environment's features at a specific time is called state and shown by $s$.
 Thus, any input from the agent’s sensors can play an important role in state formation.
 The $S$ state set is a set of different states, represented as $s$ which shows the status of the environment.
 Each MDP consists of some states, which some of them are stopping state or so called terminal state.
 Terminal state is a state in which no action could be taken.
 When agent enters a stopping state, sum of rewards, return, can be computed.

 As an example, consider a robot car that wants to reach its destination as quickly as possible.
-The engine condition of this car can be cool, warm, or overheated depending on its speed.So in the above example, set of states would be {cool, warm, overheated} .Note that overheated is a terminal state.
+The engine condition of this car can be cool, warm, or overheated depending on its speed.So in the above example, set of states would be {cool, warm, overheated}.
+Note that overheated is a terminal state.

 <p align="center">
 <image src="cool.jpg" width="30%">